ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ## Assumptions of This Article

-- WordPress installed in your development machine.
+- WordPress installed on your development machine.
 - [Nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) are installed.
 - Command line basic knowledge.

 ## Introduction to Gulp

-Gulp is a JavaScript task runner that will help automate a time consuming tasks like CSS compressing, Sass compile, image optimization, or browser reload.
+Gulp is a JavaScript task runner that will help automate time-consuming tasks like CSS compressing, Sass compile, image optimization, or browser reload.

-Gulp giving you the tools to do some actions (tasks) for a specific need after something is happened, for example consider the following scenarios:
+Gulp is giving you the tools to do some actions (tasks) for a particular need after something happens.
+For example, consider the following scenarios:

 - Every time you save a Sass file, Gulp will compile Sass and output a minified CSS file.
-- When you add a new Image to the images folder, Gulp will optimize this image and move it to a new dedicated folder.
+- When you add a new image to a folder, Gulp will optimize this image and move it to a new dedicated folder.
 - When you save a PHP or a Sass file, Gulp will automatically reload the browser.

 ### Gulp Setup